Cookie choices

 None.
 The AI handles the visual side end-to-end.
 If you can write one sentence of premise, you can make a strip.
 Drawing skill helps if you want to fine-tune panel prompts, but the default workflow needs zero art ability.

 Yes.
 Upload 1–4 reference photos of any character you have permission to depict; the AI casts that character into every panel.
-Uploading is a Starter+ feature; free users still get AI-cast characters.
+Uploading is a paid plan feature; free users still get AI-cast characters.

 Yes.
 Newspaper-style cartoon for classic Sunday-funnies; manga for dramatic black-and-white; webtoon for the vertical scroll; chibi for cute; and 10 more.
 Pick the style before rendering — it carries through every panel.